Farapayamak/CSharp/README.md

 ## Instructions
 ### REST
-For consuming the REST web service, You can use our provided (https://www.nuget.org/packages/Farapayamak.RestClient)[nuget package] or manually add the _RestClient_ file from the _lib_ folder into your project.
+For consuming the REST web service, You can use our provided (https://www.nuget.org/packages/Farapayamak.RestClient)[nuget_package] or manually add the _RestClient_ file from the _lib_ folder into your project.

 ```
 Install-Package Farapayamak.RestClient -Version 1.1.0